 Insurance group: 15 of 17 – compare motorcycle insurance quotes now.

-The 2006 Yamaha R6's chassis and suspension are derived from Yamaha’s MotoGP bikes and put some race motorcycles to shame.
+The 2006 Yamaha R6's chassis and suspension are derived from Yamaha’s MotoGP bikes of the time and put some race motorcycles to shame.
 Slipper clutch.
 Lightweight clocks aren’t too minimal.
 Comfort at slow speed isn’t good.
-Official extras include a double-bubble screen, alarm, competition lower forks, Ohlins steering damper, crash protectors, paddock stands and more.